CBC Bank Building, Bega: Description

 A two-storey building of simple mid Victorian Colonial design of 3 bays originally having a 2-storey verandah and balcony (now removed).
 The central entrance door is of 4 panels with fanlight flanked by a large shop window either side containing 6 equal panes of glass surrounding by a deep timber architrave.
 Symmetrically arranged above a 3 identical pairs of French windows having decorative transoms above.

-Construction is of English bond brickwork on coursed rubble bluestone foundation with the upper part of the front façade having tuck pointed Flemish bonded brickwork.
+Construction is of English bond brickwork on coursed rubble bluestone foundation with the upper part of the front façade having tuck pointed Flemish bond brickwork.
 Windows are generally 4 paned double hung type while the corrugated iron roof is of a simple hipped form with a small skillion at the rear.

 The building occupies a commanding position at the top of the bluff on what was once the main road entering the town from the north.

 The former CBC Bank is a substantially intact mid colonial commercial building.
 The physical condition of the building was reported as good as at 3 August 2000.

 Heritage listing

 Built in 1865 for the Commercial Banking Company of Sydney it is understood to have been the first bank in Bega, the first two-storey building, and the third building of substance erected in the town.
 It occupies a commanding position on a bluff on what was once the main road entering the town from the north.
 It is a simple mid Victorian Colonial style commercial building.
 It serves to mark the extremity of the original town centre, close to the river.
 The town centre shifted as the shipping trade along the river moved away to the coast and Tathra.
 The building is an important reminder of Bega's early commercial development and its subsequent changes.

 CBC Bank building was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Built in 1865 for the Commercial Banking Company of Sydney it is understood to have been the first bank in Bega, the first two-storey building, and the third building of substance erected in the town.
 It serves to mark the extremity of the original town centre, close to the river.
 The town centre shifted as the shipping trade along the river moved away to the coast and Tathra.
 The building is an important reminder of Bega's early commercial development and its subsequent changes.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

-It occupies a commanding position at the of a bluff on what was once the main road entering the town from the north.
+It occupies a commanding position on a bluff on what was once the main road entering the town from the north.
 It is a simple mid Victorian Colonial style commercial building.